Museum of Fine Arts of Lyon: Abbey

 Until 1792, the buildings belonged to the Royal Abbey of Saint-Pierre-les-Nonnains, which was built in the 17th century.
 The abbess always came from the high French nobility and here received the personalities of the kingdom.
-The institution had a particularly aristocratic slant, as is shown by its renovation by Louis XIV of France in the 17th and 18th centuries.
+The institution had a particularly aristocratic slant, as is shown by its renovation by Louis XIV in the 17th and 18th centuries.
 The present state of the palais Saint-Pierre is largely down to these renovations, which included the construction of the baroque refectory and monumental honour-staircase, said to be by Thomas Blanchet.
 Since then, the refectory has been renovated and now serves as the reception for group visits, as well as housing two monumental paintings on the subject of dining, The Multiplication of the Loaves and The Last Supper, both by Pierre-Louis Cretey.
 The rest of its current layout was designed by Nicolas Bidaut and Simon Guillaume and is made up of sculptures.